Rakhi977/NYD--hackathon/README.md

 # Where Ancient wisdom collabrating with technology
     A Retrieval-Augmented Generation (RAG) pipeline to answer user queries based on Bhagavad Gita and Patanjali Yoga Sutras.
-The system retrieves relevant shlokas and generates a summarized response using open-source tools and models.
-# Table of Contents
+# Table of contents
 - [Introduction]
 - [Features]
 - [Installation]